 As a political philosophy, anarchism thus aspires to the ongoing project of balancing individual subjectivity and social freedom - the qualitative dimensions of life - knowing that both are essential to the potentiality of the other.
-As a practice, anarchism engages in prefigurative politics, from forms of cooperation to institutions of well as time-space compression, alienation, fragmentation, and of course top-down power.
-13
+As a practice, anarchism engages in prefigurative politics, from of exploitation as well as time-space compression, alienation, fragmentation, and of course top-down power. $^{13}$

 Which brings us to the question of maintaining power, or sovereignty: the possession of supreme authority.
 Wars, revolutions, and "peacetime" are all essentially waged in the name of seizing this ultimate power (with anarchists hoping to redistribute it horizontally), but the ongoing consolidation of sovereignty is where much of the terror is often done.
 An increasingly uneven balance of power is held in place today by nation-states inculcating a particular blend of fear, despair, paranoia, and hate, and if all else fails, returning once again to "improved" forms of torture as a last resort.
 Anarchist art frequently just pokes fun at anxieties, depicts its own hatreds and paranoia, or worse, lapses into portraying the ways that states retained control in the past - say, via a monopoly on violence (something that suicide bombings, 9-11, and other nonstatist acts of violence have shown to be false).
-Contemporary art should instead scrutinize and expose present-day mechanisms of power: how the mundane as well as the lovely - the bus to work, the toothpaste tube, or the nice new neighbor - are made into objects of anxiety-as-control; how explainable events become paranoiac fantasies of hate-as-control (the Muslim, the Jew, or the Mexican "is responsible"); and how one's private spirituality, sexuality, or diet (indeed, one's very personhood) become fair game as physical and psychological abuse in the faceless, nameless, hopeless Gitmoization of torture-as-control.
+Contemporary art should instead scrutinize and expose present-day mechanisms of power: how the mundane as well as the lovely